Brlaney/mtrx/README.md

 ## Summary

-The main goal of this project is to allow the user to understand the **matrix displacement method** by learning visually and interactively.
-The **matrix displacement method** or the **stiffness method** usually requires an understanding of statics and structural mechanics (analysis) - my goal is to make content that is approachable from any level of understanding of these topics.
+The main goal of this project is to allow the user to understand the [matrix displacement method](https://en.wikipedia.org/wiki/Direct_stiffness_method) by learning visually and interactively.
+The **matrix displacement method**, or the **stiffness method**, usually requires an understanding of statics and structural mechanics (analysis) - my goal is to make content that is approachable from any level of understanding of these topics.

 I am referring to statics and structural analysis within the context of *Civil Engineering*, they are both courses required for [ABET](https://www.abet.org/) accredited Civil Engineering degrees.
 Regardless if you are a Civil Engineer (or studying to become one), they are interesting and intuitive subjects that are a direct implication of [Newtonian Mechanics](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion).
 Newton's first law states that `an object at rest will stay at rest` implying that the sum of all forces on that object equal zero.